You are in for a treat today! We have a simple and effective idea for teaching what the equal sign means from Jen of Beyond Traditional Math.

 I couldn’t believe it, but 17 out of 25 students still put 12!
 I was seriously ready to pull my hair out.
 It dawned on me that I was dealing with a major misconception.
 These third graders have seen math facts their entire life written like this:

 4 + 8 = 12

-That was when I decided to connect the equal sign to something that would go straight to their hearts stomachs.
+That was when I decided to connect the equal sign to something that would go straight to their hearts and stomachs.
 Candy always does it, right?
-So the next day I whipped up a quick Smartboard document in place of the review.
-I had them bring a dry erase board, a marker and an open mind to the lesson.
+So, the next day I whipped up a quick SMARTBoard document in place of the review.
+I had them bring a dry erase board, a marker, and an open mind to the lesson.
 I told them that they would just need let go of all of their thoughts about the equal sign and answer the questions honestly.

 Here was the first image I showed them.
 I asked them to write “Y” for yes and “N” for no on their dry erase boards.

-I am not even kidding you, about 10 students “N”, and another handful hand a completely blank look on their face, like they weren’t sure.
-That was when I explained that the equal sign just means “is”.
-Reese’s Peanut Butter Cups “is” peanut butter and chocolate, no matter which way I put it.
-I heard some “oh’s!” and I could see that awesome light flipping on in their little brains thing happening.
+I am not even kidding you: About 10 students “N,” and another handful had a completely blank look on their faces, like they weren’t sure.
+That was when I explained that the equal sign just means “is.”
+A Reese’s Peanut Butter Cup “is” peanut butter and chocolate, no matter which way I put it.
+I heard some “ohs,” and I could see that awesome light-flipping-on-in-their-little-brains thing happening.

 This part was really fun.
 I had them discuss with a partner next to them how many were true and why.
 The room erupted with discussion, especially about how “obvious” the last one was.
 I was so excited that the bottom one was obvious, because it was exactly what I had hoped for.
 I flashed up my last slide and held my breath:

 I shouted out, “Write the missing number!”
 When they flipped over their dry erase boards, EVERY single one had a 2!
 Victory!